sbarguil/Testing-framework/AutomationFramework/README.md

 ![alt text](https://github.com/sbarguil/Testing-framework/blob/automation_framework/AutomationFramework/img/pullrequest_2.png)

-in the files tab, it is possible to perform several actions in relation to the possible proposals or possible improvements of files.
+In the files tab, it is possible to perform several actions in relation to the possible proposals or possible improvements of files.
 You can observe all the changes of the files regarding the base branch and put a general comment as shown in the picture below,  in addition to the options to approve the file, or request changes.

 ![alt text](https://github.com/sbarguil/Testing-framework/blob/automation_framework/AutomationFramework/img/pull_request_file_comments.png)